 Hold the piece against the running belt being sure to have a strong grip, with your fingertips as far from the belt as possible.
 Once you have a flush pendant you can start shaping.
 Like before, have a strong grip, with your fingers safely placed.
 Always start with one edge and slowly lower the rest of the pendant towards the sander.
 You don’t want the belt to catch a corner and send your pendant flying across the room (yes, it happens).
 Try and make your pendant as symmetrical as possible, but just remember that your hand sanding will correct any slight mistakes.

-Notes about using the belt sander for resin pendants.
+Notes about using the belt sander for wood and resin jewelry pendants.
 I use the belt sander dry.
 I have had no issues with the resin melting or getting soft on these larger pieces but when I shape and sand the face of the pendant, I do lift the piece off the sander often so that it doesn’t overheat.
-In other projects I have had issues with the resin becoming soft, but these are so thick that as long as you wait a full 24 hours there shouldn’t be any issues (at least I haven’t had any.)
+In other projects, I have had issues with the resin becoming soft, but these are so thick that as long as you wait a full 24 hours there shouldn’t be any issues (at least I haven’t had any.)

-STEP 12: LAY OUT YOUR SANDPAPER
+STEP 12: LAYOUT YOUR SANDPAPER

 As I stated in the supplies list, you need sandpaper grit 80, 150, 250, 800, 1000, 1500, and 2000.